Transformers in the loop: Polarity in neural models of language

 \section{Discussion and outlook}

-We suggested a new way to probe complex linguistic phenomena in LRMs -- by comparison with psycholinguistic data.
-Our results provide solid support for this approach.
+Our experiments provide solid support for an approach under which LRM performance is compared directly to psycholinguistic data rather than to predictions of a linguistic theory.
 This opens up prospects for research that will result in a more empirically grounded picture of where the limits of LRM abilities lie.

 Our results tell us something new about LRMs but also suggest that LRMs can be included in the experimental loop of theoretical semantics alongside with traditional experiments.
 To pilot this idea, we conducted an experiment on the effect of the numeral on NPI acceptability.
 We confirmed our LRM findings in a parallel psycholinguistic study.